Homemade Butterscotch Pudding

 • Slowly add in the milk/cream, whisking as you pour.
 (The sugar will seize up and become hard, but don't worry, everything will melt as it continues to cook on the heat.)
 Bring mixture to a boil over medium heat, whisking constantly to dissolve the sugary bits.

-• Transfer 1 cup of the hot caramel mixture to the bowl with the egg yolks, whisking to combine, then pour back into the pot, whisking the entire time so the eggs don't scramble.
+• Transfer 1 cup of the hot caramel mixture to the bowl with the egg yolks, whisking to combine, then pour it all into the pot, whisking the entire time so the eggs don't scramble.

 • Turn the heat down to medium-low and continue to cook and stir until the custard thickens, about 1 minute.